 The last determination was done over seven years ago.
 Since then, important factors such as distances travelled, and the weight of trucks have changed.

-Public consultation on the Regulation Impact Statement (RIS) concluded on 24 August, 2021.
+Public consultation on the RIS concluded on 24 August, 2021.

 This recent round of consultation invited the community to explore possible changes to PAYGO, and implementation options.
 We held information sessions, and accepted submissions in response to the RIS on this site.